 Most of you are likely familiar with the open redesign process that has occurred in the redesign group with the help from Mark Boulton, Leisa Reichelt and many other people in our community.
 Now it is time for us, the community, to take these designs and to implement them.

 To that end, we're organizing a number of redesign-specific sprints over the next two months, each concentrating on a specific area of the process.
 Even though we won't be able to completely upgrade the entire site during these sprints, we will make valuable progress and form plans that will allow us to move forward to completion.
 Many Drupal contributors have already agreed to participate, and a number of companies and individuals have come forward to donate time, resources and money.
-I've included a Chip-in widget on this page, and I encourage you to contribute as well.

 - Köln Hackathon, January 17 -18 — While in Germany to attend DrupalCamp Köln, Gerhard, Robert, and I are going to sit down and prepare for the upgrade, hash out the modules to be used, plan the details of the new search feature, and make some other important design decisions.
 Anyone at DrupalCamp Köln is welcome to join us as we make these preliminary plans.